Shrapnel shell

 Shrapnel shells were anti-personnel artillery munitions that carried many individual bullets close to a target area and then ejected them to allow them to continue along the shell's trajectory and strike targets individually.
 They relied almost entirely on the shell's velocity for their lethality.

-The munition has been obsolete since the end of World War I for anti-personnel use; high-explosive shells superseded it for that role.
+The munition has been obsolete since the end of World War I for anti-personnel use, as High-explosive shells superseded it for that role.
 The functioning and principles behind shrapnel shells are fundamentally different from high-explosive shell fragmentation.

 Shrapnel is named after Lieutenant-General Henry Shrapnel, a Royal Artillery officer, whose experiments, initially conducted on his own time and at his own expense, culminated in the design and development of a new type of artillery shell.

 Usage of the term "shrapnel" has changed over time to also refer to fragmentation of the casing of shells and bombs, which is its most common modern usage and strays from the original meaning.

 Development

 This engraving shows a 12-pounder U.S. shrapnel shell c.
 1865.
 It is fitted with a Borman fuse.
 In the cutaway view, the dark grey is the wall of the shell, the medium grey is sulphur resin, the light grey are the musket balls, and the black is the bursting charge.

-In 1784, Lieutenant Shrapnel of the Royal Artillery began developing an anti-personnel weapon.
+In 1784, Lieutenant Henry Shrapnel of the British Army's Royal Artillery began developing an anti-personnel weapon.
 At the time, artillery could use "canister shot" to defend themselves from infantry or cavalry attack, which involved loading a tin or canvas container filled with small iron or lead balls instead of the usual cannonball.
 When fired, the container burst open during passage through the bore or at the muzzle, giving the effect of an oversized shotgun shell.
 At ranges of up to 300 m canister shot was still highly lethal, though at this range the shots’ density was much lower, making a hit on a human body less likely.
 At longer ranges, solid shot or the common shell—a hollow cast-iron sphere filled with black powder—was used, although with more of a concussive than a fragmentation effect, as the pieces of the shell were very large and sparse in number.